Germany bruised as U.S. clash looms

 Akwasi Appiah's side had 20 shots on goal to Germany's 11 and 10 on target to Germany's six.

-Ghana's Andre Ayew is 23 centimeters shorter than Per Mertesacker but outjumped the German center back and a flat-footed Mustafi to head home his side's equalizer, and a sloppy misplaced pass from Lahm led to Ghana's second.
+Ghana's Andre Ayew is 23 centimetres shorter than Per Mertesacker but outjumped the German centre back and a flat-footed Mustafi to head home his side's equaliser, and a sloppy misplaced pass from Lahm led to Ghana's second.

 "We let Ghana back into the game through mistakes," German goalkeeper Manuel Neuer said.
 "We gifted them goals.
 You can't allow that in the World Cup.